mklement0/Native/README.md

 * **`dbea` (`Debug-ExecutableArguments`)** is a diagnostic command for understanding and troubleshooting how PowerShell passes arguments to external executables, similar to the venerable [`echoArgs.exe` utility](https://chocolatey.org/packages/echoargs).

   * Pass arguments as you would to an external executable to see how they would be received by it and, on Windows only, what the entire command line that PowerShell constructed behind the scenes looks like (this doesn't apply on Unix, where executables don't receive a single command line containing all arguments, but - more sensibly - an array of individual arguments).
-  Use `-UseIe` in order to see how invocation via `ie` corrects the problems that plague direct invocation as of PowerShell 7.0.
+  Use `-ie` (`-UseIe`) in order to see how invocation via `ie` corrects the problems that plague direct invocation as of PowerShell 7.0.

   * Examples:
     * `dbea '' 'a&b' '3" of snow' 'Nat "King" Cole' 'c:\temp 1\' 'a \" b'`